View More Images

 Given suitable weather, sunrises are a feature of this tour, but perhaps the one at Jodogahama is the most impressive as the sun appears over the surrounding cliffs.
 An event well worth rising for in the early morning.

 We drive through Miyako to its railway station to re-board a Sanriku train.
 The height of the newly constructed seawalls, which we pass on our way into Miyako, is a clear testament to the power of the sea in ferment and also to the indefatigable nature of the locals.
-We see similar scenes several times hereon as we travel further south on our journey.
+We see similar scenes several times as we travel further south on our journey.

 Today, we are leaving behind the remoter rocky coastline of northern Tohoku we have experienced since leaving Hachinohe.
 Beyond Miyako the coast changes to an intricate scenic web of peninsulas and bays which shelter calmer seas.
 Over the centuries many port towns and villages developed along this coast to take advantage of the rich fishing grounds found offshore.

-Our walk today is a section of the Hama-kaido, an old trail that used to be the main thoroughfare between Sendai, Tohoku’s principal city, and the coast.
-In the Edo Period (1603-1868), Sendai was the seat of the powerful Date samurai clan and products such as salt, iron and, of course, seafood were transported along this route.
-After a steep but brisk climb through forests to 400m above sea level we reach the Kuwadai Pass.
+After a steep switch-back climb through forests to 400m above sea level we reach the Kuwadai Pass.
 We enjoy a picnic lunch here before descending to Yoshihama, a village set on high ground above the sea.
 Learning the harsh lessons from a tsunami in 1896 the locals moved their village out of harm’s way, very much to their descendants’ appreciation in 2011.

 Meals: Breakfast, lunch & dinner provided.

-Total walking: 9km (5.5 miles)/ 4 hours.
+Total walking: 9km (5.5 miles) / 4 hours.

 Total elevation gain: 547m (1,795ft).